-2.3 Recent MO Applications (Q5 and 6)
+Recent MO Applications (Q5 and 6) 2.3

 Only two Councils (Lismore City and Byron Shire) currently have MO development application before them for consideration.
-These applications are to be considered under SEPP 15 and relevant LEP provisions respectively.
+These applications are to be considered

 The majority of Councils receiving MO applications in recent years indicated that the level of MO development applications have remained relatively constant, with most Councils receiving one to two per year.
-Applications in Lismore and Byron are running at about three to five per year.
+Applications in Lismore and Development applications are running at about three to fine

-Only Young Shire recorded an increase in MO development applications (up one), whilst Bellingen experienced a decline in the number of applications from seven in 1988 to one in 1993.
+Only Young Shire recorded an increase in MO development applications (up one), Whilst Bellingen experienced a decline in the number of applications from seven in 1988 to one in 1993.

-2.4 Population Trends (Q7)
+Population Trends (Q7) 2.4